greena13/redux-and-the-rest/README.md

 ## Defining resources

+Resources are defined with one of two functions:

+* `resources` - For when there are many resources, each referenced with one or more ids or keys, or
+* `resource` - For singular resources; cases where there is only one like the current user's profile

-Resources are defined with the `resources` function, which accepts two options hashes as arguments:
+They both accept two options hashes as arguments:

 * `resourceOptions` - options that apply to all of a resource's actions
 * `actionOptions` - options that configure individual actions (RESTful or not)

-It returns an object containing Redux components necessary to use the resource you have just defined:
+The functions return an object containing Redux components necessary to use the resource you have just defined:

 * `reducers` - an object of reducers that you can pass to Redux's `combineReducers` function.
 * `actions` - an object of action constants where the keys are the generic action names and the values are the specific action constants (e.g. `{ index: 'FETCH_USERS' }`)
+* `actionCreators` - an object of functions (action creators) you call to interact with the resource which match the actions you specify in `actionOptions` and are passed to Redux's `dispatch` function.

+Also returned are 3 helper functions:
-* `getCollection` - a helper function for retrieving a collection based on its key parameters
+* `getCollection` - for retrieving a collection based on its key parameters
-* `getItem` - a helper function for retrieving an item based on its key parameters
+* `getItem` - for retrieving an item based on its key parameters
-* `getNewItem` - a helper function for retrieving the item currently being created
+* `getNewItem` - for retrieving the item currently being created
-* `actionCreators` - a collection of functions (action creators) you call to interact with the resource which match the actions you specify in `actionOptions` and are passed to Redux's `dispatch` function.

 ```javascript
 import { resources } from 'redux-and-the-rest';